Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity

-In previous sections, we have introduced the finite-time complexity results for $\SubGrad$.
-Complexity results are integral to understand core properties and progress of the algorithm during the pre-determined $T$ iterations, while convergence behavior plays an equally important role as it characterizes whether an algorithm can eventually approach an exact global minimizer (for convex case) / stationary point (for nonconvex case) or not.
-Therefore, we turn to investigate the convergence properties for $\SubGrad$ using dynamical (diminishing) rules on $\{\beta_k\}$ in this section.
+In the previous section, we introduced the finite-time complexity results for $\SubGrad$.
+They are integral to understanding the core properties and progress of the method during the pre-determined $T$ iterations.
+On the other hand, the convergence behavior of the method plays an equally important role, as it characterizes whether the method can eventually approach an exact global minimizer (for convex case) / stationary point (for the weakly convex case) or not.
+Therefore, we now turn to investigate the convergence behavior of $\SubGrad$.